Hey! Thanks for visiting Momming. I'm no longer blogging here, though. Please check out my Website at susiemeserve.com.

 1-2 cloves of garlic, pressed or smooshed into paste with the flat side of a knife

-1 container little fresh mozzarella balls or equivalent amount of ricotta salata
+1 container little fresh mozzarella balls or equivalent

 A fragrant peppery green extra-virgin olive oil